Teradata/trino/docs/src/main/sphinx/connector/teradata.md

 ```

 The `connection-user` and `connection-password` are typically required and
 determine the user credentials for the connection, often a service user.
+You can
+use {doc}`secrets </security/secrets>` to avoid actual values in the catalog
+properties files.

 ### Connection security